epogrebnyak/digital-assets-guide/src/content/docs/Essential/intro.md

   order: 11
 ---

-We start by reviewing operational concepts of blockchain, discuss the builders' motivating principles, and outline milestones in the early and current history of digital assets.
+Here we review operational concepts of blockchain, discuss the builders' motivating principles, and outline milestones in the early and current history of digital assets.